-- c.
-Filing of the Decision and Supporting Documentation.
-If it is decided that an Allegation is unfounded, or that a violation does not merit remedial action or disciplinary sanction, a record of the decision shall be retained in the official files of the Office of Ethics but shall not be included in the employee's personnel file unless expressly requested by the employee.
-If it is determined that an Allegation is unfounded, with the express written consent of the employee under review, the Vice President for Finance and Administration or the Office of Ethics may inform individuals who were interviewed or otherwise involved in the matter of the outcome or provide information to others as needed and as determined by the Vice President for Finance and Administration. - d.
+- of Finance and Administration or the Office of Ethics may inform individuals who were interviewed or otherwise involved in the matter of the outcome or provide information to others as needed and as determined by the Chief of Finance and Administration. - d.
 Record of the Decision.
-If a remedial action or disciplinary sanction is imposed, a record of the decision shall be retained in the official files of the Office of Ethics as well as the employee's personnel file, as may be determined by the Vice President for Finance and Administration.
-Additionally, the Vice President for Finance and Administration may inform the immediate supervisor of the employee concerned and the respective manager of the Department or Office. - e.
-Referral to the Office of the President.
-When an Allegation concerns the Vice President for Finance and Administration, or an employee who reports directly to him, or an employee who reported directly to him at the time of the alleged wrongdoing or within the two years preceding the Allegation, the President shall appoint an individual to assume all the functions assigned to the Vice President for Finance and Administration in these Procedures for that specific matter and/or direct any other appropriate action.
-The President may also determine that such an appointment is appropriate for matters when an Allegation concerns (i) another Vice President of the Bank; (ii) the Ethics Officer; (iii) the Chief, Office of Institutional Integrity; and/or (iv) the Executive Auditor.
+If a remedial action or disciplinary sanction is imposed, a record of the decision shall be retained in the official files of the Office of Ethics as well as the employee's personnel file, as may be determined by the Chief of Finance and Administration.
+Additionally, the Chief of Finance and Administration may inform the immediate supervisor of the employee concerned and the respective chief of the organizational unit. - e.
+Referral to the Office of the General Manager.
+When an Allegation concerns the Chief of Finance and Administration, or an employee who reports directly to him/her, or an employee who reported directly to him/her at the time of the alleged wrongdoing or within the two years preceding the Allegation, the General Manager shall appoint an individual to assume all the functions assigned to the Chief of Finance and Administration in these Procedures for that specific matter and/or direct any other appropriate action.
+The General Manager may also determine that such an appointment is appropriate for matters when an Allegation concerns another Department Chief.